 If you plan to submit a proposal, please send the following information to vwrlsc@uvm.edu.
-We will treat this information as draft; it will be used for Water Center planning only.
-Due March 4, 2024
+We will treat this information as a draft; it will be used for Vermont Water Center planning only.
+Due December 6, 2024

 - 1. PI name, institution, email

 - 2. Project title

 - 3. One-sentence summary of project

-- 4. Two potential reviewers' names, institutions, and email addresses.
+- 4. Three potential reviewers' names, institutions, and email addresses.
 Reviewers do not need to be from Vermont.